mimblewimble/grin-rfcs/text/0000-fix-daa.md

 balance of responsiveness and stability.
 These 3 choices as well as Grin's current DAA with various damping factor choices are implemented at [3], which allows for easy comparison across many scenarios.
-At the same time, we need to decide if reducing the maximum allowed clock drift (FTL parameter) from 12 minutes down to 1 makes sense, as this will reduce one form of timestamp manipulation.
+At the same time, reducing the maximum allowed clock drift (FTL parameter) from 12 minutes down to 1 makes sense, as this will reduce one form of timestamp manipulation.
+Preferably, this is not hardcoded but specified as a parameter in grin-server.toml

 # Future possibilities
 [future-possibilities]: #future-possibilities